-The Department of Art and Design presents several awards annually during the Honors Day program.
-Some are cash awards, and others are purchase awards that allow the college to acquire works of art by the award recipients.
-The faculty of the Department of Art and Design present these awards to students for superior performance and a proven commitment to their craft.
+Art and Design presents several awards annually during the Honors Day program.
+Many are purchase awards that allow the college to acquire works of art by the award recipients.
+The faculty of Art and Design present these awards to students for superior performance and a proven commitment to their craft.